-These are computers used by the general public.
-These can be used by both public and staff.
+These are computers used by the general public, although staff may also use them.
 See: Computers, Staff Computers

 PUBLIC INFORMATION OFFICER:

 Performs management technical/professional work requiring initiative, imagination and commitment to the overall goals and objectives of the organization.
 This class serves as the primary consultant to the administration/management in matters of communication and community relations.